tlswg/tls13-spec/draft-ietf-tls-tls13.md

   is requesting a retried ClientHello/KeyShare for.
 {:br }

-The server_version, cipher_suite, and extensions fields have the same meanings as their corresponding values in the ServerHello.
+The version, cipher_suite, and extensions fields have the same meanings as their corresponding values in the ServerHello.
 [[NOTE: cipher_suite may disappear. https://github.com/tlswg/tls13-spec/issues/528]]
 The